snyk/broker/README.md

 #### Snyk Code
 By default, git clone capabilities required by Snyk Code are disabled.
 To grant the Broker access to perform a git clone of your repo, you can simply add an environment variable ACCEPT_CODE=true

+NOTE: This feature is currently under closed beta.
+Please speak with your Snyk account management team to find out more.

 Example:

 ```console